Q. What is your phone number and email address?

 Q: Can I come to your facility to inspect it before boarding?

 A: Absolutely!
 You are welcome to drop by at any time during our normal weekly business hours, 7 AM – 6 PM.
 There may be a small wait due to check-ins and check-outs, but we give tours at any time between 9 AM and 4 PM, we cannot provide tours when we are busy in the 7-9 AM or the 4-6 PM time frame (M-F) because our customer’s pets deserve our full attention.
-Please do NOT bring your dog in with you, as we do not allow pets on the tours.
+Please do NOT bring your dog in with you.

 Q: My dog has special needs.
 What accommodations can be made for us?